CrimRecya/Phobos-Mix/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Tracing.CreateCoord` controls the generate position.
 Not related to `Trajectory.Tracing.TraceMode`.
   - `Trajectory.Tracing.OffsetCoord` controls the tracing position on its target, use `Trajectory.Tracing.TraceMode` determines the specific location.
   - `Trajectory.Tracing.WeaponCoord` controls the FLH where the projectile fires the weapon when `Trajectory.Tracing.TraceTheTarget=false`.
-  - `Trajectory.Tracing.UseDisperseCoord` controls whether the fire position of `Trajectory.Tracing.Weapons` need to replaced with the FLH of its superior's dispersed trajectory, which set `Trajectory.Disperse.RecordSourceCoord` to true (Only if the weapon should be fired from the unit position).
+  - `Trajectory.Tracing.UseDisperseCoord` controls whether the fire position of `Trajectory.Tracing.Weapons` need to replaced with the FLH of its superior's Missiled trajectory, which set `Trajectory.Missile.RecordSourceCoord` to true (Only if the weapon should be fired from the unit position).
   - `Trajectory.Tracing.AllowFirerTurning` controls whether the projectile allow for significant changes in the orientation of the firer, otherwise it will disappear.
   - `Trajectory.Tracing.WeaponFromFirer` controls whether the tracing weapons will be fired by the firer towards the projectile.
 Otherwise, the tracing weapons will be fired from the projectile towards the target.
   - `Trajectory.Tracing.Weapons` defines the tracing weapons of the projectile.